-Contact is about children’s needs when they are separated from their families and the places they know.
-At The Fostering Network we have resources, helplines, and an online community to help foster carers understand how to navigate the complexities surrounding contact and the looked after child.
+Contact is about children’s needs when they are separated from their families and the places familiar to them.
+At The Fostering Network, we have resources, helplines, and an online community to help foster carers understand how to navigate the complexities surrounding contact and the looked after child.

 What is contact?